netreplica/graphite/docs/CONTAINERLAB.md

   Currently (Feb'22), standard ContainerLab build doesn't have a capability to export topology data model suitable for Graphite.
 There is a [proposal](https://github.com/srl-labs/containerlab/issues/703) to introduce such option into the product, as well as a possible [implementation](https://github.com/netreplica/containerlab/tree/graph-json).
 Current Graphite version relies on that implementation.

   As a prerequisite, please build a custom ContainerLab binary with topology export capabilities.
-You can continue using official build for all other ContainerLab operations, and use custom build to export topology data.
+You can continue using the official build for all other ContainerLab operations, and use this custom build in parallel to export topology data.

 ```Shell
 cd $HOME